Subchondral Bone Sclerosis is one of the most common complications seen in osteoarthritis.

-Osteoarthritis is already damaging the joints, but additional complications such as subchondral sclerosis introduce a new set of problems.
+Osteoarthritis is already damaging the joints, but additional complications like subchondral sclerosis introduce many problems.

-Note that the additional density is composed of a large part of old or dead cells, even if all the cells were alive.
+Note that the additional density comprises many old or dead cells, even if all the cells were alive.

 Under the microscope, bone is a porous and flexible material; This allows you to withstand high levels of stress without breaking.

-With this impacted matrix, areas affected by subchondral sclerosis are more likely to be brittle fracturing easily, and becoming less likely to withstand the impact of normal activities.
+With this impacted matrix, areas affected by subchondral sclerosis are more likely to be brittle, fracturing easily, and less likely to withstand the impact of everyday activities.

 Is there any way to stop the Subchondral Bone Sclerosis and osteoarthritis?

-Unlike many other types of arthritis, osteoarthritis does not appear to be the result of an autoimmune problem or another disease process.
+Unlike many other types of arthritis, osteoarthritis does not appear to result from an autoimmune problem or another disease process.

 It seems to be almost exclusively the result of wear and tear over time.

-Osteoarthritis can also be established as a long-term effect of the injuries, especially those that can be acquired when a sport is practiced, and there can be little done by the joints once they are damaged.
+Osteoarthritis can also be established as a long-term effect of the injuries, especially those acquired when a sport is practiced, and there can be little done by the joints once they are damaged.

-Fortunately, there are a few things you can do to reduce the damage before it’s too late.
+Fortunately, you can do a few things to reduce the damage before it’s too late.